 The path comes out on the NAC drop off lane.
 Follow it for a short distance where you will notice the bike path re-appear on your left along the edge of the canal.

-Another one of sister Cathy’s favorite hang-outs was the Black Cat Cafe, on the east side of the Pretoria Bridge.
-It has since re-located to Preston Street, having been replaced by a pub, and become a bit more upscale as the Black Cat Bistro. it did however retain it’s very cool skinny cats logo.
+Another one of sister Cathy’s favorite hang-outs was the Black Cat Café on the east side of the Pretoria Bridge.
+It has since been replaced by a pub.

 She also loved to walk along the canal on her way to Carleton.
 Except, of course, for that time a creep flashed her.
 In later years she also cross country skied along the canal in the Canadian Ski Marathon, which used to end at Landsdowne Park.
 They’ve long since stopped that, I believe because of the complex logistics involved in laying a snow trail from Hull to the canal.
 Now it ends in Gatineau.
 I did participate one year with her.
 I wasn’t able to complete the 2 day, 100 mile trek (she did and has many times over since), but I did attend the closing dinner, and recall the trail blazing Jackrabbit Johannsen chiding the Courieur de Bois skiers (who not only completed the marathon, but had to carry a full pack and sleep out over night), comparing their sissy adventure to what it was like ‘back in his day!’
 By this time he was well in to his late 90’s.
 It was pretty funny.
 Cathy has earned the Gold Courieur Des Bois a few times since.